rpa-tomorrow/rpa-tomorrow/README.md

 The CLI should now be running in your terminal.
 Type `help` for more instructions.
 See [User input](#user-input) if the program is struggling to understand the input.

+### GUI

+The GUI can be started as follows
+- `cd` into the project folder
+- Run `fbs run`

+Note: in the future if possible the GUI will be distributed as a single executable file.

 ## Testing

 The tests can be run with the following command